AbdulAHAD968/AbdulAHAD968/README.md

 Hi, I’m Abdul Ahad - a Cybersecurity student at NUCES-ISB who’s passionate about making web applications secure and reliable.
 I learn best by working on real-world projects, always aiming to improve through both successes and mistakes.

 What I’m into right now:
-- [x] Web Development: MERN stack with React + Node.js, building tools that are functional, clean, and secure
+- [x] Web Development: MERN stack with React + Node.js, building tools that are functional, clean, and secure.
-- [x] Security: Penetration testing, vulnerability assessments, and secure coding practices
+- [x] Security: Penetration testing, vulnerability assessments, and secure coding practices.
-- [x] Cloud & DevSecOps: Ensuring deployments stay safe and resilient post-launch My goal is simple: create tech that works under pressure—fast, secure, and reliable in the real world.
+- [x] Cloud & DevSecOps: Ensuring deployments stay safe and resilient post-launch.
+My goal is simple: create tech that works under pressure—fast, secure, and reliable in the real world.

 ---

 ## Collaboration
 I’m open to teaming up on:
-- [x] Security-focused or full-stack projects
+- [x] Security-focused or full-stack projects.
-- [x] CTF challenge creation and writeups
+- [x] CTF challenge creation and writeups.
-- [x] Knowledge sharing in ethical hacking, secure coding, or app development I value clear communication, consistent delivery, and real problem-solving over buzzwords.
+- [x] Knowledge sharing in ethical hacking, secure coding, or app development.

+I value clear communication, consistent delivery, and real problem-solving over buzzwords.

 ---